wundii/testcontainers-php/README.md

 ## Legacy PHP support

-The official `testcontainers/testcontainers` library requires PHP 8.1 or newer.
-If you need to support older PHP versions, including those that are EOL, check out the community-maintained [k-kinzal/testcontainers-php](https://github.com/k-kinzal/testcontainers-php) project.
+The official `testcontainers/testcontainers-php` library requires PHP 8.1 or newer.
+If you need to support older PHP versions, including those that are EOL, please check out the community-maintained [k-kinzal/testcontainers-php](https://github.com/k-kinzal/testcontainers-php) project.
 The discussion about supporting legacy versions lives in [issue #38](https://github.com/testcontainers/testcontainers-php/issues/38).

 ## Installation